therabidbanana/therabidbanana.github.com/resources/pages/tabletop/index.md

 _See also - my list of [Gaming Resources](/tabletop/play-resources/)_

-Our family tries to play board games and RPGs at least once a month - it's not as much as we'd like but gotta also have time to play video games.
+Our family tries to play board games and RPGs at least once a month - here are some of the games we've enjoyed.

 ### With the Kiddos